konecnyjakub/Danse_Macabre/README.md

 # Danse Macabre

 Undead campaign featuring a zombie named Macabre.
 12 playable scenarios, expert level.
-Created in 2012 by kamikaze and WURI (Wesnoth Undead Reseach Institute).
-Ported for Wesnoth 1.12 by James_The_Invisible.
+Created in 2011 by kamikaze and WURI (Wesnoth Undead Reseach Institute), now maintained by James_The_Invisible.
 Contains Russian and Japanese translation.